A Natural Ointment To Alleviate Respiratory Congestion

 Respiratory tract congestion is not just uncomfortable, it can develop into more serious health problems such as bronchitis and pneumonia.

 It’s very commonly associated with viral infections that affect the health of the lungs.
-It can also occur as a symptom to an allergy to a particular substance, and it’s almost always the first sign of a cold.
+It can also occur as a symptom to an allergy, and it’s almost always the first sign of a cold.